zzz0906/LeetCode/README.md

 the begin, inter and end, in this way we can get that: xxxx we can search all the answer however TLE...

+It's a really simple question...we can just add a left add a right, and keep the right > current left that's would be right.
+It's very fancy written style let me analysis it: